cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/README.md

   - `.castlePrivs grant clan "tp.allSmall"`
 - Let clan members waygate out, but not in.
   - `.castlePrivs ungrant clan "tp.waygateIn"`
-- Put some servant-locked doors at the entrance for clan members to also use.
+- Put some servant-locked doors at the entrance for clan members to use.
   - `.castlePrivs grant clan "doors.battlement"`
   - Clan members will now be able to use all "Battlement Gate" doors.
 Even with servant locks.
 - Billy is a known scoundrel, but you want to team up for a bit of mayhem.